-The Introverted Intuitive Thinking Perceiver (INTP) is a rare personality type, only about 2% of the population are believed to be of the INTP personality type.
+The Introverted Intuitive Thinking Perceiver INTP (The Logician) is a rare personality type.
+Only about 2% of the population are believed to be of the INTP personality type.
 Being unique is important to them, so that pleases them.
 They are also very logical, reserved and deep thinkers, always looking for patterns and connections between things.

 They are likely to dress in dark colours to avoid attention.
-However due to their desire for being unique, you may see some unconventional lifestyle choices.
+However, due to their desire to be unique, you may see some unconventional lifestyle choices.
 They may also have a scruffy appearance, as they live in their heads, not naturally paying attention to details.
 For entertainment, they prefer science fiction and fantasy movies and books.

 - Dominant – Thinking (Ti)